 Third approach is to use an instance of the

 java.io.File class to read the /src/test/resources directory.
 We will create instance and then we will call its method

 getAbsolutePath() method.
 Path we will obtain in this way is relative path towards the current working directory of the project.

 final String resourcePath = "src/test/resources"; final File file = new File(resourcePath); final String absolutePath = file.getAbsolutePath(); System.out.println(absolutePath); Assert.assertTrue(absolutePath.endsWith("src/test/resources"));

 Let’s see an example output when running on the Unix based system:

-This article was a quick tutorial where we showed how to read resources from /src/test/resources directory in JUnit 5.
+This article was a quick tutorial where we showed how to read resources from the /src/test/resources directory in JUnit 5.

-There are three different ways of how to get a resource for testing.
+There are three different ways how to get a resource for testing.
 We can either use File, Paths or ClassLoader class.

 As always, you can find all our examples on our GitHub project!